seyyaw/hospital/README.md

 # hospital

-This is a hospital management sysme
+This is a hospital management system.